alexyorke/PurelySharp/README.md

 - **Reflection**: Code using reflection to modify state may evade detection.
 - **Constructors**: Analysis of constructors is limited and may miss impurities.
 - **Thread-Static Fields**: Thread-static field access isn't always properly detected as impure.
-- **Volatile Fields**: Reading volatile fields might not be detected as impure.
 - **Collection Modifications**: The analyzer may not detect all collection modifications, especially through indirect method calls.
 - **Delegate Invocations**: Delegate invocations to impure methods might not be detected.